Heavy storms are one of the most stunning yet terrifying wonders at sea. Such weather disturbances claimed the lives of many ships.

 Heavy Weather While at Anchorage

-Again, this may also seem negligent but I’ve been with ships where we stayed at the anchorage during a Force 8 winds (Beaufort Scale).
+Again, this may also seem negligent but I’ve been with ships where we stayed at the anchorage during a Force 8 winds in the Beaufort Scale.

 As long as the anchor held, our captain didn’t budge.
 Other ships started drifting but we we firmly in position at the anchorage area until the storm passed.